mbambagini/taskdep/README.md

   features each task
 - vertices, representing precedence constraints among tasks.
 Each of them is characterized by the amount of exchanged data.
-  Such dependencies are represented as: a -> b.
-Meaning that the task b must start not earlier than the end of task a.
+  Such dependencies are represented as: A -> B. Meaning that the task B must start not earlier than the end of task A.

 The software implements two different generators.
 The first algorithm is called CODESTYLE generator and basically does: